 Stroll up and down the most picturesque alley in all of Germany: Drosselgasse which is lined with bars, restaurants and wine taverns selling freshly pressed wine!
 This is the most popular street in the town and for good reason: it’s incredibly picturesque.

 Stop and enjoy a glass of Federweißer which is fresh wine which has been freshly fermented and can be a bit sparkling.
 Because of rapid fermentation, Federweißer can not be stored for long and should be consumed within a few days of purchase.
-However, it typically comes out at the beginning of September and is only available for a few weeks.
+However, it typically comes out at the beginning of September and is only available for a few weeks and is one of the most delicious things to drink in Germany.
 Get it while it’s fresh!
+I look forward to drinking Federweißer every autumn and it’s one of the best reasons to visit Germany in Autumn!

 Enjoy one of the delicious looking Baumstreizels which is a doughy round piece of heaven, most commonly coated in cinnamon and sugar, but there is a flavor for everyone!
 These are typically found at Christmas markets as well as at many other festivals throughout Germany, the Czech Republic and more.

 Also take a gander at the Winzerhof next to the Brömser Hof.
-(This is where the Christmas Market is located)
+This is where the Rüdesheim Christmas Market is located which looks absolutely magical which I would looove to visit one day!

 Take a ride up the Seilbahn in a cable car fit for 2, soaring above lush vineyards.
 The journey takes between 5-10 minutes and each cable car is quaint and cozy enough for only two people.
 On this day, I had underestimated just how chilly it would be with cold air blowing at you.
 But the views over the surrounding valley were absolutely breathtaking!